XenGi/FlyFi/README.md

 Floppy-Fidelity

-In order to get this running you need the following stuff:
+In order to get this running you need te packages listed in requirements.txt.

-* python-serial
-* python-pyside

 On Debian, Ubuntu and maybe other Linux distributions you need to update PySerial to a newer version.
-You can get it with these commands on Ubuntu or Debian:
+You can do this with these commands:

 apt-get install python-pip
 pip install pyserial --upgrade